Billy Elliot the Musical: Stratford Festival production

 The Stratford Festival in Stratford, Ontario announced that Billy Elliot would be part of its 2019 season.
 Previews began on 16 April 2019, and the official opening performance was held on 28 May.
 The production was scheduled to run until 3 November, but was extended due to popular demand until 24 November.
 There were a total of 119 performances throughout the season.

 The production was staged in the Festival Theatre, making this the first time the show has been performed on a thrust stage.
 Because the audience would be seated on 3 sides of the stage, the blocking and staging needed to be designed so that all members of the audience could see the performance.
 The production was directed and choreographed by Donna Feore, with set design by Michael Gianfrancesco, costuming by Dana Osborne, and music direction by Franklin Brasz.

 Nolen Dubuc was announced for the lead role of Billy.
 While there was an understudy, Dubuc ended up performing in all 119 performances.
 The rest of the cast included Emerson Gamble as Michael, Blythe Wilson as Mrs. Wilkinson, and Dan Chameroy as Dad.

 Original German-language production

 The first German-language production of Billy Elliot premiered in November 2024 at the Maag Music Hall in Zurich.
 The title role of Billy was played by Moritz Fischli (alternated with Leo Lemmerich, Nevio Reymond).
 The main cast also included Pasquale Aleardi as the father (alternating with Frank Logemann), Isabelle Flachsmann (alternating with Gabriela Ryffel) as Mrs. Wilkinson, Sabine Martin (alternating with Kaatje Dierks) as the grandmother and Justin Périer (alternating with Elias Meier, Charlie Bänziger) as Michael.
 Roman Riklin (lyrics) and Eric Hättenschwiler (dialogues) were responsible for the German-language adaptation.

-Touring productions
+North American touring productions

 First North American tour

 Although considered the first US tour, the show did not tour as a usual touring production would, with longer engagements in Chicago and Toronto.